 Other non-regulated items include car batteries.

-Metal dealers and recyclers who deal exclusively in these items do not need to register.
+Metal dealers and recyclers who deal exclusively in non-regulated items do not need to register.
 If a registered dealer or recycler purchases non-regulated items, they do not need to collect information about the sale.